patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

 - Continuous state with belief MDP
     - Put complexity into state transition, and solve with ML.
-- Normal solution: MPC, with limited lookup ahead (forward simulation).
+- Normal solution: MPC-like , with limited lookup ahead (forward simulation).
-    - MCTS
+    - MCTS with forward simulation
+    - The complexity lies in multi-agent interaction roll out, and branching out
+    - MPC: receding horizon planning
 - Plan in MDP
-    - Assuming the most likely belief is the real state.
+    - Approximate POMDP as MDP.
+Assuming the most likely belief argmax(b) is the real state.
 In the ULT case, assuming the most likely behavior of the other car to be reality, and act accordingly.
-    - Cannot actively collect information.
+    - MDP cannot actively collect information.
 This is actually the charm of POMDP’s intelligence.
 POMDP will lead to some action that actively collects information.

 ## EPSILON